tkcaccia/PROJECTOR/docs/Single_cell_RNA_seq.md

 data=log2(data+1)
 ```

-4. Calculate PCA for the processed data
+The first 50 principal components are calclulated.

 ```
 pca=prcomp(data)$x[,1:50]
 ```

-5. Apply KODAMA
+The KODAMA algorithm is then applied to the 50 PCA and t-SNE is used to visiulaize the KODAMA dissimilarity matrix.

 ```
 kk=KODAMA.matrix(pca)